 The in-house operations team also facilitates clinical contract negotiation with the site, which includes the study budget.

 Understands devil is in the details

-Once the study-specific ICF template is sent the sites, the sites personnel review and edit the ICF to meet their site-specific IRB/ Ethics Committee requirements.
+Once the study-specific ICF template is sent the sites, the site’s personnel review and edit the ICF to meet their site-specific IRB/ Ethics Committee requirements.
 The redlined ICF is then sent to the in-house operations team for final review and approval.

 Similar to the ICF redlines, the CRAs also receive redlines on the clinical contracts.

-This means that in-house operations is constantly inundated with multiple documents and redlines.
+This means that in-house operation is constantly inundated with multiple documents and redlines.
 This requires the in-house team to be detailed oriented and organized.
 An error can have significant ramifications including potential audit findings or lawsuits.

 Life revolves site management and support

 The in-house operations team is available for site management and support.
 Aside from ICF and clinical contract questions, it usual for sites to contact their in-house CRA with questions about clinical protocol, study specific requirements, investigational device re-stocking, and more.